-However, with a modern auction, it’s the home seller that sets the rules and they will:
+However, with a modern auction, it’s the home seller that creates the rules and they will set:

-- Set the reserve price – this is the minimum amount they will accept for a sale;
+- The reserve price – this is the minimum amount they will accept for a sale;

 Generally, the auction will run for 30 days of more, but this timescale can be shorter if the home seller is looking for a quick sale.

 What is the modern method of auction in the UK?